Fallowfield Campus: Owens Park

+In 2021 Owens Park was closed, and as of 2025 it has been demolished as part of the Fallowfield Campus redevelopment plan.

 Richmond Park

 The Richmond Park halls of residence, constructed in 1994, are built on the site of the former Fallowfield Stadium where the 1893 FA Cup Final was played.
 Situated on Whitworth Lane it consists of eight blocks of eight flats each with eight bedrooms.

 Unsworth Park

 Named in memory of Ron Unsworth, Unsworth Park opened in 2019 and provides accommodation for a total of 1122 students across 8 accommodation blocks named after bees (Bilberry, Bumble, Carder, Heath, Honey, Marsham, Mason and Tawny) and there is also The Meadow amenities and learning block.

 Uttley House

 Named after writer Alison Uttley, Uttley House opened in 2021 in the former Chancellors Hotel & Conference Centre.
 Featuring a bar, computer cluster and amenities room, half the rooms are allocated to postgraduates and is billed by the university as a quieter halls of residence.